 It sounds simple, but popping is rather tricky to get the hang of.
 It’s easy to apply too much pressure, not enough pressure, or pressure in the wrong place (too far from or close to the cloaca).

 Many people mistakenly identify their snakes as female because they haven’t got the technique quite right.
-Ideally, practice on a snake that you know is male, under professional supervision.

 Do Male and Female Snakes Look Different?